Kenson-mwaki/PRODIGY_DS_01/README.md

 Population Age Distribution Visualization
 This project allows you to create a bar chart to visualize the age distribution within a population dataset.
 It's a tool for gaining insights into the age demographics of a population.

-Table of Contents
-Introduction
-Prerequisites
-Getting Started
-Usage
-Customization
-Examples
-Contributing
-License
-Introduction
-Understanding the distribution of ages within a population is crucial for various analyses and decision-making processes.
 This project simplifies the process by providing a Python script to create a bar chart visualisation.

 Prerequisites
 Before using the code, ensure you have the following prerequisites installed: -Python 3.x -Pandas -Matplotlib